Skip to main content

 • SSL Certificate successfully added

-• To attach the file, click on the paperclip in the upper right-hand corner.
+6. To attach the file, select the paperclip in the upper right-hand corner.

-• A pop-up window will ask you to select the file to upload.
-When selecting Choose file, you can browse for the file you created.
-After the file has been loaded, you will see the following window which can be closed.
+7. In the pop-up window, select Choose file to browse for the file you created.
+After the file has been loaded, the window can be closed.

-When sending the Rest Message, the full DNS name of the OpCon server should be used in the URL as this name is verified against the CN values of the certificates in the certificate store.
-When using the existing self-signed certificate, hostname verification must also be disabled, and IP Address values should be then used.
-To disable hostname verification set the system property com.glide.communications.httpclient.verify_hostname to false This property can be found by entering the sys_properties.list value in the Navigator Filter.
+If you are using the existing self-signed certificate, hostname verification must also be disabled and IP Address values should be used.
+To disable hostname verification, set the system property com.glide.communications.httpclient.verify_hostname to false.
+This property can be found by entering sys_properties.list in the Navigator filter.